WallarooLabs/blog.wallaroolabs.com/content/post/twitter-hashtags-real-time.md

-Go to your newly created app and open the “Keys and Access Tokens” tab, then click on “Generate my access token”.
+Go to your newly created app and open the “Keys and Access Tokens” tab, then click on “Create my access token”.

 ![](images/post/twitter-hashtags-real-time/credentials_2.png)